 “The participant reported that they did not ask to be referred to a Portland shelter, but that they were told they were being taken to a place where she could get help,” Layne tells WW.
 “When she arrived, she did not have access to food or other support.”

-Wilson mentioned the cease and desist during a presentation to the Metro Council on Oct.
+Wilson mentioned the cease-and-desist letter during a presentation to the Metro Council on Oct.
 21, in which he said that “hospital dumping” of homeless people on the streets was “something that occurs.”

-“I met with them and explained to them, if it happens again you’ll be sued,” Wilson explained.
+“I met with them and explained to them, if it happens again, you’ll be sued,” Wilson said.

 The issue came up after Metro Councilor Christine Lewis questioned Wilson’s strategy of sending homeless people back to family in other cities and states, one of the pillars of his ambitious pledge to end unsheltered homelessness within his first year of taking office.